Restore Balance during Binge Eating, Restricting and Anxiety Relapse

 - Category: Healing Resources

 I find in my work with others, and from my experience when I look back at my own recovery journey from bulimia, that the recovery process is twofold: active behavior and psychological development.
-These parallel aspects of recovery need to be in some kind of balance.
+These parallel aspects of recovery need to be in balance.

 If you are in therapy, then the therapy deepens.
-The energy of your guilt or fear or despair can be harnessed and channeled into the new work that actually creates more wisdom, competence and justified self confidence.
+The energy of your guilt or fear or despair can be harnessed and channeled into the new work.
+This work allows you to develop more wisdom, competence and justified self confidence.

 If you are no longer in treatment, the relapse is a signal to increase your self-care work and perhaps go back into psychotherapy, maybe intensely and for a short time.

 Through new personal work you can face and get through your current challenge.
 You can learn to recognize that challenge.
-You can develop what might be large or small aspects ofyour psyche that need to be supported and nourished.
-Then you will no longer need the eating disorder behaviors to cope with this kind of challenge.
+You can develop what might be large or small aspects of your psyche that need to be supported and nourished.
+Then you will no longer need the anxiety, the binge eating and restricting behaviors to cope.
 You will have found the right balance for you now.

 Are there more such challenges ahead?
 Maybe.
-We can never know for certain.
-But we can know how to recognize them when they occur and take steps to grow in time to care of ourselves and what we hold dear.
+Probably.
+We can never know for certain what's coming.
+But we can know how to recognize challenges when they occur.
+We can take steps to grow in time to care of ourselves and what we hold dear.